andrewk2929/SignalGNN/signal-gnn/README.md

 output of an immune signaling network, given which upstream receptors are simultaneously activated.

-## Motivation

-This project is a small-scale technical analog of the core ML problem described by ImmuNet: predicting the molecular output of simultaneous immune receptor activations, in order to reduce the need for extensive early-stage experimental screening in drug development.

-Rather than using a licensed real-world immunology dataset, this project builds a **synthetic but structurally realistic** immune signaling network (receptors → adaptors → kinases → transcription factors → cytokine/effector outputs, with both activating and inhibitory edges) and simulates signal propagation through it.
-This gives a fully self-contained, reproducible environment for training and evaluating a GNN on exactly the kind of problem ImmuNet is solving — predicting combinatorial downstream effects from upstream receptor co-activation — without requiring access to a proprietary or licensed dataset.

 ## Problem framing

 - **Input:** a binary pattern indicating which receptor(s) are simultaneously